-- 80 IFRS 9 includes an expected credit loss model for financial assets.
-The question arises how the application of this expected credit loss model interacts with IFRS 17. - 81 The insurance liabilities under IFRS 17 are measured independently from the underlying (financial) assets that support them.
-When applying discounting in determining the measurement of the insurance liabilities, the following applies: - (a) When the cash flows from the insurance contracts vary based on the returns on any financial underlying item, the discount rate will reflect that variability; - (b) When the cash flows from the insurance contracts do not vary based on the returns of underlying items, the discount rate is determined starting either from a risk-free yield curve (bottom-up approach) or reference portfolio of assets (top-down approach) thereby eliminating any factors that are not relevant to the insurance contracts. - 82 When financial assets are derecognised (or are held till maturity) and the credit risk did not realise (i.e. the financial asset is paid back in full), the initial provision is reversed at derecognition. - 83 EFRAG assesses that for contracts under the Variable Fee approach (i.e. contracts with cash flows that mainly vary on the returns of underlying items), the expected credit loss provision would only affect the variability of the insurance cash flows if the expected return on the underlying items is affected.
+- 73 IFRS 9 includes an expected credit loss model for financial assets.
+The question arises how the application of this expected credit loss model interacts with IFRS 17. - 74 The insurance liabilities under IFRS 17 are measured independently from the underlying (financial) assets that support them.
+When applying discounting in determining the measurement of the insurance liabilities, the following applies: - (a) When the cash flows from the insurance contracts vary based on the returns on any financial underlying item, the discount rate will reflect that variability; - (b) When the cash flows from the insurance contracts do not vary based on the returns of underlying items, the discount rate is determined starting either from a risk-free yield curve (bottom-up approach) or reference portfolio of assets (top-down approach) thereby eliminating any factors that are not relevant to the insurance contracts. - 75 When financial assets are derecognised (or are held till maturity) and the credit risk did not realise (i.e. the financial asset is paid back in full), the initial provision is reversed at derecognition. - FRAG assesses that for contracts under the Variable Fee approach (i.e. contracts with cash flows that vary on the returns of underlying items), the expected credit loss provision would only affect the variability of the insurance cash flows if the expected return on the underlying items is affected.
 In other words, when the credit risk realises.
-In normal circumstances where the credit risk does not realise, the initial cost of the provision is reversed at the end of the investment. - 84 EFRAG further assesses that for contracts under the General Model the expected credit-loss provision would not affect the measurement of these insurance contracts.
+In normal circumstances where the credit risk does not realise, the initial cost of the provision is reversed at the end of the investment. - 77 EFRAG further assesses that for contracts under the General Model (i.e. contracts with cash flows that do not vary on the returns of underlying items) the expected credit-loss provision would not affect the measurement of these insurance contracts.